Lens Mounts: Kiev Automat

 There are two complications: Firstly, the Kiev Automat is a comparatively rare Soviet lens mount, so there is relatively little economic interest in developing adapters for it.
 Secondly, the fact that the lenses lack a ring for aperture control mean that this is something the adapter will need to enable.

-Currently there are only two ways of adapting Kiev Automat lenses to mirrorless systems:
+Currently there are only three ways of adapting Kiev Automat lenses to mirrorless systems:

 Firstly, on ebay (and similar marketplaces) you can find DIY adapters that have been made by cannibalising (hopefully) broken Kiev 10/15 cameras.